Battle of Mindat

 The Battle of Mindat was the first large-scale military engagement of the current Myanmar civil war between civilians and the State Administration Council.
 It took place in and around Mindat, Chin State, in northwestern Myanmar in April and May of 2021.
-The battle was reflected a growing trend of armed resistance in the lead-up to the formal declaration of war on 5 May by the National Unity Government of Myanmar.
+The battle reflected a growing trend of armed resistance in the lead-up to the formal declaration of war on 5 May by the National Unity Government of Myanmar.
 Mindat and Mindat Township continued to be a conflict-hit area and the battle was one of many clashes in Chin State since then.

 Background

 In the aftermath of the 2021 Myanmar coup d'état, the Chinland Defense Force (CDF) was formed on 4 April 2021 as a group for the Chin people to resist the Myanmar junta.
 Clashes between civilian resistance fighters and the junta in Mindat on 1 April led to fifteen junta deaths and one wounded resistance fighter reported, according to reports from the CDF.

 After the official formation of the CDF, renewed clashes began on 10 April, killing three junta soldiers.